mziodev/Pets/Notes.md

 ### Last published version: 1.1.0, build 7

-## Edit pages
-- We need to simplify the Details screens to just one step.

 ## Notifications
+- Check screen localization for the notification center button on iPad.
 - We need to navigate from a selected notification to the sender details view.